eetay/promise-pool-js/README.md

   - reject as soon as one is rejected (same as Promise.all)
   - wait for all to resolve even if some are rejected (same as Promise.when)
 - support listeners for individual promise completions/rejections

+## migration from previous versions:
+the following option keys are renamed:
+1. next_promise_data -> context_data
+2. next_promise -> promises
+2. max_parallel -> threads

+you can still use the older option keys, but they are deprecated